Funding Your Graduate Education

 Though GSEHD endowments are competitive, students from all backgrounds and from around the world may receive scholarships.
 Many return the favor, building a legacy of support that spans generations.
 Awardees are encouraged to meet or write a letter to their donor.

-New and continuing students may apply for up to three (3) endowment funds each academic year.
+Continuing students may be considered for up to three (3) endowment funds each academic year.
 A list of available endowments is provided below.
 Some endowments are available to all GSEHD students, while others are awarded to students in specific fields of study.

 Selection of awardees may consider: